vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 compatibility for existing data and minimizes the overhead when multiple tag values are not required.

+The multi-stage introduction of tag array values to the scripting environment follows the standard Vector practice for introduction of breaking behavior changes: add the new behavior as an option but default to the existing behavior, later add a deprecation warning; then change the default behavior option, and finally remove the old behavior.

 Changing the `MetricTags` type from an alias to a newtype wrapper allows us to provide better compatibility for existing uses while controlling the methods for uses that need to access all the values.